swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 it currently would be done using `UnsafeMutablePointer` vs. the proposed `UnsafeMutableRawPointer`.

-Consider two layout compatible, but unrelated structs, `A` and `B`, and helpers that write to and read from these structs via unsafe pointers:
+Consider two layout compatible, but unrelated structs, `A` and `B`, and helpers that read from these structs via unsafe pointers:

 ```swift
 // --- common definitions used by old and new code ---